How to do small business payroll

 Gross salary includes bonuses, sick time, vacation time, overtime pay, commissions and tips, so don’t forget to include these pay rates.

-To determine the allowances, withholdings and deductions, you need to look at the employee’s W-4 or 1099 forms.
+To determine allowances, withholdings and deductions, look at the employee’s W-4 or 1099 forms.
 You can also use the IRS tax withholding estimator to help you figure out how much to take out.

 Once you’ve calculated the deductions, allowances and taxes, subtract them from your employee’s gross pay.
 What you have left is their net pay or salary.
 An employee’s net pay is what you transfer to them via direct deposit or check.